department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 ## Warm-up Questions

-- Can you tell me a little about your service history or tell me about yourself?
+- Can you tell me a little about yourself or your service history?
 - Have you used the VA website before?
 - If yes, what were you looking for?
-- Have you ever tried to find a VA facility in the VA website on your computer or a mobile device?
+- Have you ever tried to find a VA facility on the VA website on your computer or a mobile device?
-- Have you visited a VA facility for healthcare in the past couple of years, or perhaps before the pandemic?
+- Have you visited a VA facility for healthcare in the past couple of years?

 ## Prototype - 35 minutes